Battle of Britain Day: Main battle

 One of the reasons the bombers had sustained so little damage was the cloud base.
-Its density had made it difficult for RAF fighter controllers to direct their squadrons with accuracy.
-The same cloud that helped shield the bombers was to obscure the target area.
-Its base started at 2000 ft and its top reached 12000 ft.
-The bombers reached the Victoria Docks, but it and the other targets were covered.
-The skies were clear over West Ham and the bombers concentrated on the borough, in particular the Bromley-by-Bow gas works.
+Its density had made it difficult for RAF fighter controllers to accurately direct their squadrons.
+However the cloud also obscured the target area and extended from 2000 ft to 12000 ft.
+When the bombers reached the Victoria Docks, it and the other targets were covered but the skies were clear over West Ham.
+The bombers concentrated on the borough, in particular the Bromley-by-Bow gas works.
 KG 3, 26 and 53 dropped their bombs at 14:45.

-Most of the targeted area was three square miles in extent, bounded on the north by the overground railway of the District line, on the west by the River Lea, on the east by the Plaistow Marshes and on the south by the Royal Victoria Dock.
+Most of the targeted area was three square miles in extent, bounded on the north by the overground railway of the District line, on the west by the River Lea, on the east by the Plaistow marshes and on the south by the Royal Victoria Dock.
 The gas works were targeted by KG 26.
 Heavy high explosive bombs severely damaged the plant.
 Upton Park tube station was also hit and an electric sub-station was hit, causing a power-cut.
 Residential areas were badly damaged.
 KG 2 was unable to find the Surrey Commercial Docks.
 It turned away and dropped its bombs over a wide area.
 According to West Ham borough records, 17 people were killed, or died of wounds sustained in the attack.
 Another 92 were seriously injured, while 40 were slightly injured.
-As the Germans retreated back out over the English Channel, some bomber groups scattered while others formed uneven formations and were pursued by RAF fighters.
+As the Germans flew back over the English Channel, some bomber groups scattered while others formed uneven formations and were pursued by RAF fighters.
 With fuel dwindling, the Bf 109s headed back to France, unable to help the hard-pressed bombers.

 The German bombers that had been forced out of formation attempted to make it to France using the cloud as cover.
 However, virtually all were destroyed.
 Four Do 17s and six He 111s were shot down by fighters that were now swarming over Kentish air space.
 The main formations withdrew as more RAF squadrons closed in.
 The escort plan held up, and 50 Bf 109s met the withdrawing units, though it appears that the German fighters sent to cover the retreat made little impact and were hardly noticed by RAF fighters: two RAF fighters were lost to the escorts.
 It appears I./Lehrgeschwader 1 (LG 1) formed part of the withdrawal force, losing three Bf 110s to No. 303 (Polish) Squadron RAF at 15:50.
 Nos.
 238, 602 and 609 Squadrons exploited gaps in the formation.
 No. 238 Hurricanes engaged KG 53 while the others shot down two Do 17s from KG 2.
 Bader's squadron also took part, shooting down one Dornier.
 No. 303 Squadron claimed three Dorniers and two Bf 110s while No. 602 claimed seven bombers and two fighters.
 The RAF grossly over-claimed German losses, claiming 77 bombers and 29 fighters.